-In Budget 2017, a suite of amendments were introduced to the VAT Act and Schedules.
+6.25 Mr. Speaker, in Budget 2017, a suite of amendments were introduced to the VAT Act and Schedules.
 With the benefit of a thorough review, it is recognised that additional amendments would be necessary to correct errors and omissions, on the one hand, and to bring greater clarity to certain definitions and areas of the law.
 None of these proposed amendments will negatively affect any individual or business.

-Conclusion
+7. Conclusion

-We made a promise of a Good Life to the citizens of our country.
+- 7.1 Mr. Speaker, we made a promise of a Good Life to the citizens of our country.
 In the words of His Excellency President David Granger, "A 'good life' is about making people happy.
-People will be happy when they know that they have a Government which cares for them; when they see a bright future for their children and grandchildren; when they can be assured of life's basic needs - food, clothing, shelter, safe water, safe streets, a sound education and high standards of health care."

-We did not promise that the Good Life would be achieved in our first term, for we have always been cognisant that it will be a long journey on a road with many a winding turns.
+People will be happy when they know that they have a government which cares for them; when they see a bright future for their children and grandchildren; when they can be assured of life's basic needs food, clothing, shelter, safe water, safe streets, a sound education and high standards of health care." - 7.2 Mr. Speaker, we did not promise that the Good Life would be achieved in our first term, for we have always been cognisant that it will be a long journey on a road with many a winding turns.
 We have mapped out the direction and, in just two and one half years, can count several accomplishments and achievements, amongst the many challenges and obstacles thrown along the path to our destination.
-But, to become the realisers of the Good Life, we must challenge and re-image ourselves; we must be prepared to reinvent and create anew.
+But, Mr. Speaker, to become the realizers of the Good Life, we must challenge and re-image ourselves; we must be prepared to reinvent and create anew.
 Again, we are reminded by His Excellency that "A 'good life' is about removing inequalities and providing opportunities for every citizen to be the best he or she can be."
-This is what our Government has set about to achieve; this is what all of our budgets to date have set out to do - to put in place the conditions for people to realize their aspirations and dreams for themselves.

-This is what Budget 2018 seeks to do.
+This is what our Government has set about to achieve; this is what all of our budgets to date have set out to do to put in place the conditions for people to realize their aspirations and dreams for themselves. - 7.3 This is what Budget 2018 seeks to do.
 Our budget continues to be a platform for social and economic transformation for all Guyanese, addressing key problems and creating tangible outcomes that citizens feel in their daily lives.
 Today's budget goes beyond allocating resources and establishing development priorities for next year.
 It articulates the destiny we all want, which is the Good Life.
 It underscores the difficulties that lie ahead and sets realistic objectives and targets.
 As we continue to clear the pathway on our journey to the Good Life, let us, together, forge not only common dreams and commitments, but, also, become the architects of the ideals that we share.

-Let me close with this simple quote from Albert Schweitzer;
+7.4 Mr. Speaker, let me close with this simple quote from Albert Schweitzer: --

-"To work for the common good is the greatest creed."
+"To work for the common good is the greatest creed." $\,$